Having Your Baby at Jamaica Hospital

 During quiet time, visitors are still allowed but are asked to keep voices low and maintain noise level at a minimum.

-In the Mother-Baby Unit after you have delivered your baby, our staff will present you with birth certificate papers to be handed in before your day of discharge.
+While in the Mother-Baby Unit, after you have delivered your baby, our staff will present you with birth certificate papers to be handed in before your day of discharge.
 The birth certificate and social security card will be mailed to you in 2-8 weeks.
 More information can be found on the official New York State website here.

-Our Birth Registration Office is located in the Mother-Baby Unit and can be reached at 718-206-8948 during the following hours:
+Our Birth Registration Office, located in the Admitting Department on the ground floor of the hospital, can be reached at 718-206-8948 during the following hours: